 ● Free 24 hour confidential Employee Assistance Programme helpline

-● Reduced rate voluntary healthcare cash plan to support your health and wellbeing
+● Reduced rate voluntary healthcare cash plan to support your health and wellbeing and that of your family

 ● The chance to wake up every day knowing that you are making a difference!